CodeCoachJS/shopping_cart_with_redux/README.md

 ---

-You'll notice that the `ShoppingCart` has a button to remove items from the cart but there is no logic to handle that.

-Ruh roh.
+Find all `TODO`s and add your code.

+You'll know this app works as expected once all the tests pass by running `npm test`

 You need to add actions for:

+-   [ ] Adding an item from the cart (but no duplicate items)

 -   [ ] Removing an item from the cart